-Cumulative Consumer Business in the Third Quarter
+Cumulative Consumer Business in the Second Quarter

-Earnings of the Consumer Business greatly rose from the same period last year, due to the increase in revenues of Yahoo!
-Shopping and YAHUOKU!, and conversion of ASKUL Corporation from an affiliated company under the equity method to a consolidated subsidiary (\1).
-Total domestic e-commerce transaction value (\2) amounted to ¥1.1 trillion, increasing 21.2% year on year.
-Out of the transaction value, business-to-business (BtoB) revenue (transaction value) via Internet in ASKUL Corporation's non-consolidated revenue from August 21 to December 20, 2015 amounted to ¥66.5 billion.
+Earnings of the Consumer Business greatly rose from the same period last year, due to the increase in revenue of YAHUOKU! and conversion of ASKUL Corporation from an affiliated company under the equity-method to a consolidated subsidiary (\1).
+Total domestic e-commerce transaction value (\2) amounted to ¥644.6 billion, increasing 14.9% year on year.
+Out of the transaction value, business-to-business (BtoB) revenue (transaction value) via Internet in ASKUL Corporation's non-consolidated revenue from August 21 to September 20, 2015 amounted to ¥16.3 billion.

-As a result, revenue of the Consumer Business amounted to ¥205.1 billion, increasing by 2.1 times year on year and accounting for 46.1% of total revenue.
-Operating income expanded 2.1 times compared with last year, to ¥107.5 billion.
+As a result, revenue of the Consumer Business amounted to ¥82.3 billion, increasing 44.1% year on year and accounting for 33.1% of total revenue.
+Operating income expanded 2.8 times compared with last year, to ¥92.8 billion.

-• Along with the continuing steady increase of auction-related transaction value, revenue of YAHUOKU! increased year on year.
+- · Along with the continuing steady increase of auction-related transaction value, revenue of YAHUOKU! increased year on year. - In Yahoo!

-• In Yahoo!
 Shopping, as a result of the increase in the number of buyers and improvement of repeat purchase ratio, total transaction value of Yahoo!
-Shopping and LOHACO (revenue of ASKUL Corporation's LOHACO business from March 21 to December 20) significantly expanded by 35.1% year on year.
-As of December 31, 2015, the number of stores (\3) in Yahoo!
-Shopping amounted to 370 thousand IDs and the number of product items reached 180 million.

-• Both in YAHUOKU! and Yahoo!
-Shopping, smartphone-related transaction value expanded year on year.

-• Number of monthly paid-membership IDs (\4) as of December 31, 2015, climbed to 16.34 million IDs.

-\1 Includes the gain from remeasurement relating to business combination.

-\2 Includes the auction- and shopping-related transaction values, as well as business-to-business (BtoB) revenue (transaction value) via Internet in ASKUL Corporation's non-consolidated revenue.

-\3 Number of stores is based on individual and corporate accounts issued.
-It includes accounts that are still preparing to launch store sites after passing the screening process.

-\4 Number of monthly paid-membership IDs is the total of membership IDs of Yahoo!
+Shopping and LOHACO (revenue of ASKUL Corporation's LOHACO business from March 21 to September 20) significantly expanded by 26.7% year on year.
+As of September 30, 2015, the number of stores (\3) in Yahoo!
+Shopping amounted to 340 thousand IDs and the number of product items reached 180 million. - · Both in YAHUOKU! and Yahoo!
+Shopping, smartphone-related transaction value expanded year on year. - · Number of monthly paid-membership IDs (\4) as of September 30, 2015, climbed to 15.99 million IDs. - \1 Includes the revenue and operating income from August 28 to September 30, 2015 and the gain from remeasurement relating to business combination. - \2 Includes the auction- and shopping-related transaction values, as well as business-to-business (BtoB) revenue (transaction value) via Internet in ASKUL Corporation's non-consolidated revenue. - \3 Number of stores is based on individual and corporate accounts issued.
+It includes accounts that are still preparing to launch store sites after passing the screening process. - \4 Number of monthly paid-membership IDs is the total of membership IDs of Yahoo!
 Premium members, Yahoo!
 BB subscribers, monthly paid-subscribers of digital content and services provided by Yahoo!
 JAPAN and partner sites\.
-Paid-membership IDs are counted separately for each service, even if there is an overlap in IDs.

-(\) IDs with payment through Yahoo!
+Paid-membership IDs are counted separately for each service, even if there is an overlap in IDs. - (\) IDs with payment through Yahoo!
 Wallet only